kevinchappell/formBuilder/docs/index.md

     src/              # Source files for editing the plugin .fontello         # Fontello session token used for editing the icon font .gitignore
-    .jsbeautifyrc     # Config file for jsbeautify
-    .jscsrc           # Config file for JSCS to maintain code quality and style .jshintrc         # Config file for jsHint linter .sass-lint.yml    # Config file for sass-lint to maintain css quality and style CHANGELOG.md
+    .sass-lint.yml    # Config file for sass-lint to maintain css quality and style CHANGELOG.md
     CONTRIBUTING.md   # Contributor guidelines